Cryptanalysis (SS 2021)

 Table of Content

-- Modern algorithms for factoring
+- Classic and quantum algorithms for factoring and discrete log

-- Cryptanalysis of block ciphers
+- Cryptanalysis of block ciphers (differential, linear, algebraic)

-- Cryptanalysis of hash functions
+- Cryptanalysis of hash functions and stream ciphers

 - Lattices and continued fractions in cryptanalysis

 In the exercises, you will implement some of these attacks to solve cryptanalytic challenges.
 In the seminar, additional selected topics may be presented by participants — see below for a list of suggested topics.